The Big Picture On Getting A Mortgage For An LLC-Owned Rental Property:

 1. Conventional Mortgage Loans for LLCs

+“Wait, so businesses can get a mortgage?”
 Yes, business owners can get a conventional mortgage loan under an LLC name, and often for affordable interest rates.
-But it comes with some caveats.
+However, buying a home under an LLC comes with some caveats.

 First of all, conventional lenders don’t love writing mortgages for LLC rental properties, aren’t designed for it, and often make it difficult for you.
 That goes doubly if you’re self-employed (see these options for financing rental properties when you’re self-employed.)